Is Julianne Hough Returning to DWTS?

-Julianne Hough is making a return to “Dancing with the Stars,” but is it a one-night stand?
+Julianne Hough made a return to “Dancing with the Stars,” but was it a one-night stand?

 The 33-year-old “Grease” star is a two-time mirrorball champion on the ABC celebrity ballroom competition, winning the coveted trophy with partners Apolo Ohno and Helio Castroneves in seasons 4 and 5, respectively.
-Her last round as pro dancer on the show was in 2009.
-Julianne left the DWTS pro dancer cast — save for a guest performance or two — more than a decade ago, but she returned to the ballroom in 2014 to serve as a judge until season 24 in 2017, per IMDb.
+Her last round as a pro dancer on the show was in 2009.
+Julianne left the DWTS pro dancer cast, save for a guest performance or two, more than a decade ago, but she returned to the ballroom in 2014 to serve as a judge until season 24 in 2017, per IMDb.

 Julianne Was Brought in to Fill in for Her Brother Derek Hough on the Judges’ Panel

-For the “Dancing With the Stars” season 30 finale on November 22, 2021, Julianne was recruited to make an unexpected return to the ballroom due to her brother Derek’s recent positive COVID-19 test and subsequent quarantine.
+For the “Dancing With the Stars” season 30 finale on November 22, 2021, Julianne was recruited to make a last-minute return to the ballroom due to her brother Derek’s recent positive COVID-19 test and subsequent quarantine.

-According to Entertainment Tonight, with DWTS judge Derek sitting the finale out, Julianne will reunite with judges Carrie Ann Inaba, Len Goodman, and Bruno Tonioli to score and critique the finalists in the competition before crowning the season 30 mirrorball champion.
-The final four couples are Amanda Kloots and Alan Bersten, Cody Rigsby and Cheryl Burke, Iman Shumpert and Daniella Karagach and JoJo Siwa and Jenna Johnson, per Gold Derby.
+With DWTS judge Derek sitting the finale out, Julianne reunited with judges Carrie Ann Inaba, Len Goodman, and Bruno Tonioli to score and critique the finalists in the competition before crowning the season 30 mirrorball champion.
+The final four couples were Amanda Kloots and Alan Bersten, Cody Rigsby and Cheryl Burke, Iman Shumpert and Daniella Karagach and JoJo Siwa and Jenna Johnson, per Gold Derby.

-Julianne previously told ET that she does “miss the show” and tunes in to DWTS when she can.
-She added that watching the show as a fan is “great” because she can now have “favorites,” unlike when she watches the performances as a judge.
+Julianne previously told Entertainment Tonight that she does “miss the show” and tunes in to DWTS when she can.
+She added that watching the show as a fan is “great” because she can have “favorites,” unlike when she watches the performances as a judge.

+On the live finale, she said, “I’m just so honored to be here.
+I stepped away for a while on the judges’ table to become a fan again, to watch on television.
+And I gotta tell you, I’m so excited to be here in person, so I don’t have to yell at the TV anymore!”

 Julianne Hough Has Not Ruled out a Permanent Return to ‘Dancing With the Stars’